 Post employment Benefit Plan Eligibility Requirements.
-It is assumed that entitlement to benefits will commence three years after satisfaction of the minimum retirement/D.R.O.P. entry eligibility requirements described above under "Plan Terms".
-Medical benefits are provided to employees upon actual retirement.
-Employees are covered by Parochial Employees' Retirement System of Louisiana, whose retirement eligibility (D.R.O.P. entry) provisions are as follows: 30 years of service at any age; age 55 and 25 years of service; age 60 and 10 years of service; or, age 65 and 7 years of service.
-For employees hired on and after January 1, 2007.
-Retirement eligibility (D.R.O.P. entry) provisions are as follows: age 55 and 30 years of service; age 62 and 10 years of service; or, age 67 and 7 years of service.
-Entitlement to benefits continue through Medicare to death.
+Based on past experience, it has been assumed that entitlement to benefits will commence three years after eligibility to enter D R.O.P.
+Medical benefits are provided to employees upon actual retirement Employees are covered by Parochial Employees' Retirement System of Louisiana, whose retirement eligibility (D R.O.P entry) provisions are as follows 30 years of service at any age, age 55 and 25 years of service; age 60 and 10 years of service; or, age 65 and 7 years of service For employees hired on and after January 1, 2007 retirement eligibility (D.R.O.P entry) provisions are as follows: age 55 and 30 years of service, age 62 and 10 years of service, or, age 67 and 7 years of service